-8. Compare the revenues and expenditures of the budget to actual revenues and expenditures.
+8 Compare the revenues and expenditures of the budget to actual revenues and expenditures.
 Report whether actual revenues failed to meet budgeted revenues by 5% or more, and whether actual expenditures exceeded budgeted amounts by 5% or more.

-Actual revenues and expenditures for the year were within the 5% variance allowed in the General Fund and Building Fund.
+Both actual revenues and expenditures for the year were within the 5% variance allowed.